Osman Mohamoud (clan): Jama Ali Jama and Abdullahi Yusuf

-In November 2001, traditional elders elected Osman Mahamud ex-colonel, Jama Ali Jama, as the new Puntland President.
+In November 2001, traditional elders elected Osman Mahamud ex-colonel Jama Ali Jama as the new Puntland President.
 Jama was a colonel in the Somali National Army from prior to the Barre regime to the mid-70s, promoted to chief ideologue of socialism in the Horn of Africa by the Soviet Union.

 Yusuf refused to accept the elders' decision on Jama as president, and in December 2001, he seized by force the town of Garowe, reportedly with Ethiopian support.
 In early May, Yusuf seized Bosaso and controlled Puntland in general.
 Forces loyal to Puntland president Jama Ali Jama, led by Adde Muse, withdrew from Bosaso without a fight to avoid the image of conflict between one clan/family in the public eye.
 Both Yusuf and Jama continued to claim the presidency, and there were continued efforts to resolve the conflict at year's end.
 A ban on political parties in Puntland remained in place.

 President Adde Muse administration

 After Abdullahi Yusuf's second term came to an end, he was succeeded by his vice president Mohamed Hashi who hailed from the Dhulbahante clan.
 After serving just over two months, Hashi lost his re-election bid to Mohamed Muse Hirsi.

-In March 2005, President Muse began an ambitious plan to build an airport in Puntland commercial capital, Bosaso project which is now complete and referred to as Bender Qassim International Airport.
+In March 2005, President Muse began building the Bender Qassim International Airport.

 In April 2007, Muse held meetings with Sheikh Saud bin Saqr Al Qasimi, the crown prince and deputy ruler of Ras al-Khaimah in the United Arab Emirates (UAE), where the two leaders signed an agreement on a deal for setting up of a dedicated livestock quarantine facility to facilitate the import of livestock from Somalia to the UAE.
 In October 2008, Muse also signed a Dh170 million agreement with Dubai's Lootah Group to support the construction of an airport, seaport and free zone in the coastal city of Bosaso.
-Muse indicated that "I believe that when we finish all these projects our people will benefit by getting good health services, education and overall prosperity.
+Muse indicated that "I believe that when we finish all these projects our people will benefit by getting good health services, education and overall prosperity."